tonycamp/lossless-try-to-become-less-in-size-than-avif--FUSIONPOINT-FILETYPE-----80x80Grid-tests/README.md

-do check the compressor liner that converts bmp to fusion point check the part zip files
+do check the compressor linear that converts bmp to fusion point check the part zip files